WireGuard Split-Tunnel VPN: Secure Setup Guide

-This SOP is the final, stable operating procedure for a small production homelab using WireGuard, AdGuard Home, Docker monitoring, and UFW.
-It reflects all fixes, decisions, and lessons learned.
+This document is the final, stable Standard Operating Procedure (SOP) for a small production homelab built on WireGuard, AdGuard Home, Docker monitoring, and UFW.
+It reflects all configuration decisions, corrections, and lessons learned through implementation and testing.
+It is intended to serve as both a day-to-day operational reference and an audit record of every intentional security choice made in this environment.

 [Interface]